Ejen Ali The Movie: Release

 WAU Animation announced this film project when they released their first teaser trailer for this movie on 7 August 2018.
 The second teaser trailer is released on 29 March 2019.
 The first official trailer was premiered on 1 August 2019, while the second official trailer was premiered on 9 October 2019.

 On 2 October 2019, WAU Animation had officially released the official theatrical poster of the film, which also revealed the release date for Malaysian cinemas.
 It was released in 146 cinemas in Malaysia, 8 in Singapore and 7 in Brunei.
 There was also a possibility of it being screened in 50 countries but Ahmad Izham Omar, CEO of Primeworks Studios ultimately denied of releasing the movie further in all countries, and stated that they had finalized the release with their selective countries and they won't be expanding to further international release.
 For the Indonesian market, the film is released in CGV, Kota Cinemas, Platinum Cineplex and Flix Indonesia on 1 January 2020.

 In Vietnam, the film was screened in the country as representative of Malaysia in the ASEAN Film Week 2020.
 This is the only animated-featured film to join the event.
 The film was screened for free for the public in 3 major cities holding the event, including the capital Hanoi, Da Nang and Ho Chi Minh city.
 The first screening session of the movie in Vietnam was on July 21, 2020, in the National Cinema Center in Hanoi.

 In Brazil, it was released on April 16, 2021, for representing Malaysia at Brazilian film festival.

 On 14 February, its release in Uzbekistan was confirmed announced.

 Subsequently, the film was also released on the local TV channels, and regional OTT platforms, like Astro-First, regional Netflix as well as Disney+ Hotstar for Malaysia only.

-Sequel

-After the great success achieved over time and awards for the film, its new sequel is being planned by the co-producers of WAU Animation, and a new storyline is being discussed.
+In India, this film was aired on March 24, 2024 on Hungama TV.